-Standing at an intimidating height of 452 metres, the Petronas Twin Tower was once considered the tallest building in the world from 1998 to 2004.
+Standing at a dizzying height of 452 metres, the Petronas Twin Towers was once considered the tallest building in the world from 1998 to 2004.
 Take a lift up to the observation deck at the 86th floor of the most prominent landmark in Malaysia to get a glimpse of Kuala Lumpur up in the skies.

 2. Food Paradise

 Mouth-watering food is usually accompanied by a hefty price…unless you’re in Malaysia!